Reweighting simulated events using machine-learning techniques in the CMS experiment: Deep neural network using classification for tuning and reweighting

 \subsection{Neural network architecture}

 The final component of the DCTR method is an NN architecture that can efficiently capture all the crucial aspects of the phase space.
 We use the particle-flow network (PFN)~\cite{Komiske:2018cqr}, based on the deep sets framework~\cite{ZaheerKRPSS17}, for this task.
 The PFN is constructed to include the full event information, such as the particle four-momenta and auxiliary information, like the particle type.
 The reweighting parameter $\theta$ can also be used to parameterize the NN with the loss function given in Eq.~\eqref{eq:L2}.
+In the work presented here, we only use a small number of particle four-momenta and auxiliary information as input to the PFN, as described below.

 The PFN is composed of two interconnected neural networks, $F$ and $\Phi$,